 What Scientists Mean by “Bug”

 In entomology, a bug is a specific insect in the order true bugs (Hemiptera).
 They have piercing-sucking mouthparts and often a distinctive wing layout.
-Examples include stink bugs, boxelder bugs, and cicadas.
+Examples include stink bugs, boxelder bugs, assassin bugs, and cicadas.

 When scientists say “bug,” they mean something very specific.
 But in everyday language, people use “bug” for almost any small crawling creature.
 This is why the confusion happens.